tandrewnichols/indeed/README.md

 #### Assert

-`assert` is an alias to `eval`, `val`, and `test`.
+`assert` is an alias to `val` and `test`.
 Once again, it's only purpose is to convey testing semantics.
 This only needs to be called when chaining multiple conditions.

 ```coffee
 Then -> expect.chain('foo').to.be.a('string').and.to.match(/o$/).and(['bar']).to.contain('bar').assert()